By Curt Harrington

 If patent and trade secret factors can predominate in your startup, associated contract provisions should be relatively simple to further enable the startup business to quickly move on to some other party should complications arise.
 Where patent and trade secret factors are not present, contracts may end up being more bilateral.
 Bilateral contracts can take more money and time to free the parties up for other relationships that move product.
 Moving and controlling product is the main goal of the legitimate manufacturer & seller.

 When you do not touch product, you are not in the chain of ownership and thus should not normally invoke sales tax liability.
 However, the relationship that you have with those that are in the chain of distribution will cause the money passing to you to be ordinary income.
 Tax advantaged capital gains rates may normally be obtained by having a utility or design patent coupled with an exclusive license to some member in the chain from which your income is derived.
+[Note however, that for inventors for self produced patents, that the patent is no longer (until maybe after 2025) a capital asset, unless it is obtained by purchase, with a basis; or purchased along with the purchase of a proper entity.
+This may currently take a significant amount of planning and advice.
+Given a new U.S. administration going into 2021, this might change.]

 However, the sales tax analysis should be performed with several goals in mind, namely: (1) your personal tax liability, (2) minimizing distribution system sales tax liability, and (3) distribution (non-tax) cost minimization.
 Further, you need to understand whether your direct connection to the distribution system closes off your access to the upstream members of the system.
 For example, if you have a deal with a catalog company to pay you a personal (ordinary income) royalty for every item sold through the catalog, you may be shut off from inspecting the manufacturing site, shipping warehouses, and much more.
 It may even be that the catalog company has arranged to benefit from the manufacturer shipping significant amounts of the product elsewhere.
 Not much more to say than this: Any arrangement that increases you ability to verify and control is better.